What Is Application Security? AppSec + AppSec Tools Overview

 To ensure that your application security measures are efficient and effective, you need the right tools.

-What Secure Coding Standards Are Important for AppSec?
+Secure Coding Standards for AppSec

-Secure coding standards are rules and guidelines that are used to identify, prevent, and eliminate software vulnerabilities. that could compromise software security.
+Secure coding standards are rules and guidelines that are used to identify, prevent, and eliminate software vulnerabilities that could compromise software security.

 - CERT: CERT is a series of secure coding standards that target insecure coding practices and undefined behaviors in C, C++ and Java that may lead to security risks.

-- CWE: The Common Weakness Enumeration (CWE) list identifies software security weaknesses in C, C++, Java and C#
+- CWE: The Common Weakness Enumeration (CWE) list identifies software security weaknesses in C, C++, Java, and C#.

-- DISA-STIG: DISA-STIG is a collection of technical software security findings
+- DISA-STIG: DISA-STIG is a collection of technical software security findings.

 - ISO/IEC TS 17961: ISO/IEC TS 17961 is a secure coding standard for C to detect security flaws.

-Secure coding standards should be applied using a static code analyzer early in the development cycle to ensure the best resolution to potential security weaknesses.Back to top
+An AppSec tool such as a static code analyzer should be used early in the development cycle to enforce secure coding standards to ensure the best resolution to potential security weaknesses.Back to top

-Why Klocwork Is an Ideal AppSec Tool
+Why Klocwork and Helix QAC Are Ideal AppSec Tools

 In addition, Klocwork’s Differential Analysis enables you to perform fast incremental analysis on only the files that have changed while providing results equivalent to those from a full project scan.
 This ensures the shortest possible analysis times.